webian-dart/web_cookies/README.md

 ## Copyright & License

-This open source project authorized by https://tautalos.club , and the license is MIT.
+This open source project and the license is MIT.

 ## Features and bugs